chmitch/ssrs-assembly-alternatives/README.md

 5. Power BI Capacity in Azure

     a.
 Setup Azure Power BI Embed Capacity.
 A4 SKU (A4 or higher required for Paginated Reports)

     b.
 Assign workspace to Embed capacity in powerbi.com

 # Code Deployment in Visual Studio
 1. Publish Azure Functions

+    a.
+Right-Click on SSRSFunction Folder in Visual Studio solution

+    b.
+Deployment wizard will create Azure Function and Deploy code

+    c.
+Copy URL and keys to notepad

+2. Open SQL Server Management Studio and open sql files in script folder

-2. Edit CreateAPIConfigTable.sql to include necessary keys and URIs for Congnitive Services and Azure Function app.
+    a.
+Edit CreateAPIConfigTable.sql to replace keys and URIs from notepad

-4. Run both .sql scripts on Azure SQL Database.
+    b.
+Run both .sql scripts on Azure SQL Database.

-5. Edit connection strings for .rdl files in Visual Studio project for each report.
+3. Edit connection strings for .rdl files in Visual Studio project for each report
-6. Publish .rdl files to Power BI App Workspace.
+4. Publish .rdl files to Power BI App Workspace
-7. Enter credentials for data soruce in Power BI.
+5. Enter credentials for data soruce in Power BI.
+6. Test out reports